cristmasbox/GlyphConverter/README.md

 # GlyphConverter
-A library for converting between MdC (Manuel de Codage) and GlyphX.
+A library for converting between MdC (Manuel de Codage) and GlyphX (Hieroglpyh XML).
 Both are used for displaying egyptian hieroglyphs.